MR-ant1/Proyecto-Logica-JS/README.md

 ### FEATURES :bulb:

 -Introduce any amount of empanadillas to be bought.
 The function throws the cheapest price for the asked combination or an error if some requirements aren't corrects.
+-Calculate any others weighted average by only changing a few values on the function

 ### WHERE TO TRY AND VISUALIZE IT :mag: